Karunamon/mcmonitor-leftronic/README.md

 mcmonitor-leftronic
 ===================

-Bash frontend to PHP-Minecraft-Query by xPaw Cron-based bash script for pushing data from a Minecraft server to Leftronic dashboards: http://leftronic.com
+A bash frontend to xPaw's PHP-Minecraft-Query.. push data from a Minecraft server to Leftronic web dashboards (http://leftronic.com)

 Requirements